 Under section 103A of the Employment Rights Act 1996 (ERA), it is automatically unfair to dismiss a worker because they made a protected disclosure (blew the whistle).
-In Royal Mail Group Ltd v Jhuti, the Court of Appeal held that it was not a whistlelowing dismissal if the dismissing officer believed it was for another reason, in this case poor performance.
+In Royal Mail Group Ltd v Jhuti, the Supreme Court held that if a manager hides the real reason for dismissing someone, the reason for the dismissal is the hidden one rather than the one that was invented.

-The tribunal held that the issues raised by Ms Jhuti amounted to protected disclosures under section 47B ERA.
-However, as she had been dismissed because Ms Vickers genuinely believed that she was a poor performer (as the result of the “tainted” evidence from Mr Widmer) and not because she had made protected disclosures, her claim could not succeed.
+The tribunal held that the issues raised by Ms Jhuti amounted to protected disclosures under section 47B ERA which states that a worker should not be subjected to a “detriment” by their employer, another worker or an agent because they blew the whistle.
+However, as she had been dismissed because of her poor performance and not because she had made protected disclosures, her claim could not succeed.